 the vessel has been denied entry or use of a port in accordance with this or other RFMO's provisions.

-17. Consistent with CMM 04-2017 (IUU List), except for the purposes of inspection, enforcement action or emergency, port Members and CNCPs shall take all necessary measures, subject to, and in accordance with, their applicable laws and regulations and international law, to deny port access to fishing vessels included in the list of SPRFMO IUU vessels. fishing
+USE OF PORTS

+16bis.
+Without prejudice to paragraph 16, when a Member or CNCP has sufficient proof that a vessel seeking entry into its port does not have a valid fishing authorisation, or there is clear evidence that the vessels has fished in contravention of the applicable SPRFMO obligations, or has engaged in IUU fishing or fishing related activities in support of such fishing, in particular the inclusion of a vessel on a list of vessels having engaged in such fishing or fishing related activities adopted by a relevant RFMO in accordance with the rules and procedures of such organisation and in conformity with international law, the Member or CNCP shall deny that vessel entry into its ports.

+16ter.
+Notwithstanding paragraph 16bis a Member or CNCP may allow entry into its ports of a fishing vessel referred to in that paragraph exclusively for the purpose of inspecting it and taking other appropriate actions in conformity with international law aimed at preventing, deterring and eliminating IUU fishing and fishing related activities in support of such fishing.

+17. Where a vessel referred to in paragraphs 16bis or 16ter is in port for any reason, a Member or CNCP shall deny such vessel the use of its ports for landing, transhipping, packaging, and processing of fish and for other port services including, inter alia, bunkering, maintenance and dry-docking.
+Denial of such use of ports shall be in conformity with international law.

-17. Inspection Procedure
+Inspection Procedure

 Each Member and CNCP shall ensure that as a minimum standard its inspectors carry out the functions set forth in the Port State Inspection Standards in Annex II.

-Eachinspector shall carry a document of identity issued by Members and CNCPs, in their quality of port States.
-In accordance with domestic laws, port States inspectors may examine all relevant areas, decks and rooms of the fishing vessel, catches processed or otherwise, nets or other fishing gears, equipment both technical and electronic, records of transmissions and any relevant documents, including fishing logbooks, cargo manifests and mate’s receipts and landing declarations in case of transhipment, which they deem necessary to ensure compliance with the SPRFMO CMMs.
-They may take copiesof any documents considered relevant, and they may also question the master and any other person on the vessel being inspected.
+Each port State inspector shall carry an approved identity card issued by the Member or CNCP that identifies the inspector as authorised to carry out the inspection. ,.
+In accordance with domestic laws, port States inspectors may examine all relevant areas, decks and rooms of the fishing vessel, its license, gear, equipment, records (both physical and electronic), facilities, fish and fish products and any documents necessary to verify compliance with the Convention and conservation and management measures in force..
+They may take copies (physical or electronic) of any documents considered relevant, and they may also question the master and any other person on the vessel being inspected.

-Inspections shall involve the monitoring of the landing or transhipment and include a cross-check between the quantities by species notified in the prior notification message in paragraph 11 above and held on board.
+Inspections shall involve the monitoring of the landing or transhipment and include a cross-check between the quantities by species notified in the prior notification message in paragraph 11 above and held on board the fishing vessel.
 Inspections shall be carried out in such a way that the fishing vessel suffers the minimum interference and inconvenience, and that degradation of the quality of the catch is avoided to the extent practicable.

-On completion of the inspection, the port State inspector shall provide the master of the foreign fishing vessel with the inspection report containing the findings of the inspection, to be signed by the inspector and the master.
+On completion of the inspection, the port State inspector shall provide the master of the foreign fishing vessel a copy of the inspection report containing the findings of the inspection, to be signed by the inspector and the master.
 The master's signature shall serve only as acknowledgement of the receipt of a copy of the report.
-The master shall be given the opportunity to add any comments or objection to the report, and to contact the competent authority of the flag Member or CNCP.
-A copy of the report shall be provided to the master.
+The master shall be given the opportunity to add any comments or objection to the report, and to contact the competent authority of the flag Member or CNCP..